ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

 ### 200

-Successfully returned a merchant.
-A json object containing a specific merchant for the given tenant has been returned.
+A successful call.
+The merchant endpoint returned a merchant object matching the `tenant_id` and `merchant_id`.

 Example: